Trams in Kolkata: Power supply

-The trams have a 550 V DC power supply from overhead lines.
+The trams have a 550V DC power supply from overhead lines.
 Power was obtained from a trolley pole, a current collector mounted on top of the tram.
 The track rails were the return path for the current.
 DC power was supplied by mercury-arc rectifier (converter) stations, located throughout the city.

-Workshops, Depots and termini

-Workshop
+Tram Workshop

-Kolkata Tram system has a central workshop at Nonapukur, Kolkata, referred to as Nonapukur Workshop, which makes tram components and assemble, repair, service, refurbrish trams.
+Kolkata Tram system has a central workshop at Nonapukur, Kolkata, referred to as Nonapukur Workshop (NP), which makes tram components and assemble, repair, service, refurbish trams.
 The workshop can also produce brand new trams.